-The Segment Size setting determines the maximum number of halfcycles (milliseconds for MFDC) that data is recorded after weld current begins until the weld current ends.
-This setting should be set to a number higher than the expected halfcycles (or milliseconds) in the weld.
-Note that Weld Segment data is truncated to the actual number of halfcycles (or milliseconds) in the weld.
-The Segment Size is the maximum number of halfcycles (or milliseconds) that will be recorded in the weld segment when making a master.
-If a master is being used and masters are enabled, then the master's segment size will override this setting.
+The Segment Size setting determines the maximum number of halfcycles (amount of time) that data is recorded after weld current begins until the weld current ends.
+This setting should be set to a number higher than the expected number of halfcycles in the weld.

+Note that Weld Segment data is truncated to the actual number of halfcycles in the weld.
+The Segment Size is the maximum number of halfcycles that will be recorded in the weld segment when making a master.
+If a master is being used and masters are enabled, then the master's segment size data will override this setting.